cashbee-team/budgea_client/docs/BanksApi.md

   id_categories: 'id_categories_example', # String | one or several comma separated categories to map to the given connector (or null to map no category)
   hidden: true, # BOOLEAN | to enable  or disable connector (bank or provider)
   sync_frequency: 56, # Integer | Allows you to overload global sync_frequency param
+  auth_mechanism: 'auth_mechanism_example', # String | the authentication mechanism to use for this connector
   expand: 'expand_example' # String |
 }